Do wars really end? A Mother Brings Her Son to be Shot (Sinead O’Shea)

-For the film takes place in Derry-Londonderry, and more specifically, the Creggan housing estate area, where a tension remains between dissident republicans and those who once belonged or were associated with the Provisional Irish Republican Army.
-O’Shea later made clear that she doesn’t propose that this film is about the city, but one could argue that it is a metaphor of unresolved trauma.
+For the film takes place in Derry/Londonderry, and more specifically, the Creggan housing estate area, where tension remains between dissident republicans and those who once belonged or were associated with the Provisional Irish Republican Army.
+O’Shea later made clear that she doesn’t propose that this film is about the city, but one could argue that it is a metaphor for unresolved trauma.

 From mother Majella’s account, early on we learned how she drove her son to a “shooting appointment”, where Philip Jr received two bullet wounds to his knees; bullet fragments remained in one.
 Sharp-mouthed younger sibling Kevin Barry argues with his mum about the calibre of the bullets.

 Philip Jr is exiled to Belfast, while local community mediators consult on his likely fate.

 O’Shea interviews Gary Donnelly, of the 32 County Sovereignty Group, which describes itself as a “political pressure group” (the USA defines it as an association of a designated Foreign Terrorist Organization (Real IRA)).
 We are also introduced to Hugh Brady and Darren O’Reilly, who both work at the Rosemount Community Centre.

 O’Reilly provided an insight into how the abnormal becomes the normal.
 After someone is shot, instead of a reaction of horror, the usual response is, “What was he shot for?”